|Connecting utilities may seem simple enough, but there is a lot to consider.

 to you, and from there make your selections.
 You should check price and quality

 of service (perhaps ask for references or check with neighbors) before making

 your final decision.

 Television and Telecommunications ServicesThere are many

-you want standard or high definition TV or satellite or cable for TV and
+consider whether you want standard or high definition TV or satellite or cable

 Most major providers of these services offer service bundles.
 Doing